msl0/ado_bulk_update/README.md

 # ado_bulk_update

 This is a project for performing bulk updates in ADO (Azure DevOps) using Python.
+The tool creates branches where it makes changes for all occurrences of the specified string in the indicated repositories.
+It then opens pull requests and returns links to the PRs.

 ### Features
 * changing one or more strings at once
 * ability to change all occurrences of string(s) in the entire organization or specific projects and repositories
 * dry run
+* authentication via Az CLI - no PAT token needed

 ## Installation